autohotkey-docs-translation/v1-ko/README.md

 5. Specify your new local project folder in the next field
 6. Click on OK

 At some point during the synchronization you will be asked for your GitHub username and password.
 You only need to enter this information once.
+Due to security-related changes made by GitHub on August 13th, 2021, you will now need to enter a personal access token (PAT) instead of your GitHub password.
+You can generate this token in your [GitHub account settings](https://github.com/settings/tokens).
+For details on how to do this, see [Creating a personal access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+Recommended PAT settings: No expiration, select "repo" scope.
+If you have already entered your credentials and want to change them, force the credentials input window to reappear by removing the old credentials under Options > Preferences... > Team > Repository Credentials.

 That's it.
 Now you can translate as you like.
 Your new translations will be uploaded automatically on a regular basis and at various events such as save, close, etc. If you want to check the current translated state of the document, click on Project > Create Translated Documents and then on Project > Access Project Contents > Current Target Document.
 When you think it's ready for publishing for now, click on Project > Commit Target Files and let us know via PM, so we can publish the docs.
 If you have questions, feel free to ask us.